Social Icons

 Directed by Wes Anderson

-The Grand Budapest Hotel started out serious in deed, with Jude Law being inquisitive about the hotel and Zero Moustafa (F. Murray Abraham) sitting him down and telling him how he acquired The Grand Budapest Hotel.
+The Grand Budapest Hotel starts off seriously, with Jude Law being inquisitive about the hotel and Zero Moustafa (F. Murray Abraham) sitting him down to explain how he acquired The Grand Budapest Hotel.
+It really is a fascinating movie, about how many events in a hotel can actually be placed together to make an engaging watch.

-The introduction of Monsieur Gustave H. (Ralph Fiennes) was somewhat different to the introduction of the author of the story and Zero Moustafa, we find Gustave already at work being steadfast as the hotel manager.
-The introduction of Young Zero Moustafa (Tony Revolori) with a fake mustache, made me giggle a bit because this was one of those movies I didn’t bother reading about or knowing what it had to offer I just wanted to be surprised and entertained.
+The introduction of Monsieur Gustave H. (Ralph Fiennes) is quite different from the introductions of the author and Zero Moustafa.
+We find Gustave already at work, steadfast as the hotel manager.
+The introduction of Young Zero Moustafa (Tony Revolori) with his fake mustache made me giggle a bit.
+This was one of those movies I didn’t bother reading about beforehand—I just wanted to be surprised and entertained.
+And to be honest, I was.

-Monsieur Gustave is a popular concierge in the legendary Grand Budapest Hotel.
-He gets his kicks by sleeping with the old and gray, being their companion when their men are away or dead.
+Monsieur Gustave is a popular concierge at the legendary Grand Budapest Hotel.
+He gets his kicks by sleeping with the elderly, acting as their companion when their husbands are away or dead.

-Everything was going on well for Gustave, until one of his guests dies mysteriously in her home leaving Monsieur Gustave with a priceless painting.
-Her sons were not ready to share anything with Gustave and made all necessary arrangements to get rid of Gustave.
+Everything is going well for Gustave until one of his guests dies mysteriously at her home, leaving him a priceless painting.
+Her sons, unwilling to share anything with Gustave, make every effort to get rid of him.

-The movie’s adventure took Gustave and Zero from the hotel to jail, he broke out tried to get back on top of things and there was a shootout, and magnificent ending.
+The movie’s adventure takes Gustave and Zero from the hotel to jail.
+Gustave breaks out, tries to get back on top of things, and there’s a shootout, leading to a magnificent ending.

-11 BAFTA Nominations (including Best Film, Best Director and Best Actor for Fiennes).A Golden Globe Award for Best Motion Picture Musical or Comedy.
-It also got 9 Academy Award nominations (Including Best Picture and Best Director).
+In the end, you’ll applaud the cast and director for such a great job and be thankful for the accolades the movie received.
+It earned 11 BAFTA nominations (including Best Film, Best Director, and Best Actor for Fiennes), a Golden Globe Award for Best Motion Picture – Musical or Comedy, and 9 Academy Award nominations (including Best Picture and Best Director).

-A huge financial success and received to critical acclaim I cannot think of any good reason why you should not see this movie.
+A huge financial success and critical darling, I can’t think of any good reason why you shouldn’t see this movie, if you have not seen it already.

 0 comments: